Colorado State vs. New Mexico NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Colorado State and its opponents have combined for 44.5 points -- this matchup's over/under -- just two times this season.
+- Colorado State and its opponents have combined for 44 points -- this matchup's over/under -- just two times this year.

-- New Mexico has combined with its opponents to score more than 44.5 points in two games this season.
+- New Mexico's games have gone over 44 points in two opportunities this season.

-- Saturday's total is 6.9 points higher than the combined 37.6 PPG average of the two teams.
+- Saturday's over/under is 6.4 points higher than the combined 37.6 PPG average of the two teams.

-- The 49.5 points per game these two squads have allowed to opponents this season are five more than the 44.5 total in this contest.
+- This contest's total is 5.5 points lower than the 49.5 these two squads combine to give up per game in 2021.

-- Rams games this season feature an average total of 49.8 points, a number 5.3 points higher than Saturday's over/under.
+- The Rams and their opponents have scored an average of 49.8 points per game in 2021, 5.8 more than Saturday's total.

-- In 2021, games involving the Lobos have averaged a total of 49.4 points, 4.9 more than the set total in this contest.

 Colorado State Stats and Trends

+- Colorado State has played five games, with three wins against the spread.

-- Colorado State's games this year have eclipsed the over/under one time in four opportunities (25%).
+- Colorado State's games this year have gone over the total in one out of four opportunities (25%).

-- In games that Colorado State totals over 347 yards, the team is 1-1 against the spread and 1-2 overall.
+- In games that Colorado State picks up more than 347 yards, the team is 1-1 against the spread and 1-2 overall.

-- This year, the Rams have five turnovers, three fewer than the Lobos have takeaways (8).
+- The Rams have five giveaways this season, while the Lobos have eight takeaways .

 - Find the latest spread and moneyline odds for Colorado State at SISportsbook.